About Our Chapter

 The SAR annually sponsors an Eagle Scout Scholarship Contest.
 Our Chapter winner will represent the Chapter at the MOSSAR level.
 Winners at the MOSSAR level represent MOSSAR at the NSSAR level.
 Open to all Eagle Scouts who are currently registered in an active unit and have not reached their 19th birthday during the year of application.
 (The application year is the calendar year, 01 Jan. to 31 Dec.)
 The winners of these contests receive a certificate and a cash award at each level.

-The Chapter annually strives to select an Elementary Teacher of the Year and a High School Social Studies (American History/Government) Teacher of the Year.
+The Chapter annually strives to select an Elementary, Middle, and High School Teacher of the Year in Social Studies and/or American History/Government.
 The winners represent the Chapter at the State MOSSAR level.
-MOSSAR annually sponsors the M. Graham Clark Elementary Teacher Contest, which is directed toward teachers up through the 5th grade.
-MOSSAR annually sponsors the M. Graham Clark High School Social Studies Teacher Contest and is looking for Missouri teachers who by their actions in the classroom perpetuate the memory of those patriots who, by their services or sacrifices during the war of the American Revolution, helped to achieve the independence of the American people.
-The MOSSAR level Social Studies Teacher represents MOSSAR at the NSSAR level for the NSSAR Dr. Tom & Betty Lawrence American History Teacher Contest, which is directed toward high school teachers whose instruction on the Revolutionary War era from 1750 - 1800 demonstrates educational efforts in the classroom that exceed and excel above current, accepted, curriculum requirements.
+MOSSAR annually sponsors the M. Graham Clark Elementary Teacher Contest, which is is designed to recognize a teacher from a Missouri Elementary, Middle/Junior High, or High School who by their actions in a school setting perpetuates the memory of those patriots who, by their services or sacrifices during the war of the American Revolution, achieved the independence of the American People.
+The MOSSAR level Social Studies Teachers represents MOSSAR at the NSSAR level for the NSSAR Dr. Tom & Betty Lawrence American History Teacher Contest, which is directed toward elementary, middle and high school teachers whose instruction on the Revolutionary War era from 1750 - 1800 demonstrates educational efforts in the classroom that exceed and excel above current, accepted, curriculum requirements.
 The contests are open to all teachers in public, private, and parochial schools.
 The winners of these contests receive a certificate and a cash award at each level.

 The Chapter presents JROTC State Society Award Certificates to Cadets selected by the following institutions: Beaumont High School, Charles Summer High School, Gateway Technical High School, Jennings High School, Lafayette High School, combined Washington Missouri High School & St. Francis Borgia Regional High School, and Gateway STEM High School.
 Each SAR Chapter can select an Outstanding JROTC Cadet and enter that cadet into their State Society's Outstanding JROTC Cadet program.
 The winner of the State competition will be entered into the National Outstanding JROTC Recognition program.
 The winner of the national program will receive a special award at the SAR National Congress.